metacritical/bridge_transformer/paper/complete_paper.md

 ### 2.4 External Memory Mechanisms

 External memory architectures such as Neural Turing Machines [13] and Memory Networks [14] augment neural networks with explicit memory components.
+Recent work has shown that transformer feed-forward layers naturally function as key-value memories [24], and persistent memory mechanisms can augment self-attention [21].
+Extensions like Transformer-XL [25] and ALiBi [26] address context length limitations.
 Our approach shares the goal of expanding the model's knowledge capacity but focuses on creating direct neural pathways to external knowledge sources rather than training end-to-end differentiable memory systems.

+### 2.5 Neural Pruning and Sparsity

+Our Pruning-Guided Bridge Allocation (PGBA) approach builds on extensive research in neural network pruning.
+The lottery ticket hypothesis [17] demonstrates that sparse subnetworks can match dense network performance.
+Classical work on optimal brain damage [18] and modern approaches using L0 regularization [19] provide theoretical foundations for identifying less critical neurons.
+These methods inform our approach to repurposing neurons with minimal impact on model performance.

+### 2.6 Adaptive Computation

+Recent work on adaptive computation in language models is relevant to our bridge activation mechanism.
+Confident Adaptive Language Modeling (CALM) [20] demonstrates that models can learn when to stop computation early, similar to how our bridge neurons learn when external knowledge is needed.
+This adaptive approach ensures efficient use of computational resources.

-### 2.5 Biological Inspiration
+### 2.7 Biological Inspiration

 Our bridge mechanism draws inspiration from biological systems where specialized neural pathways connect different functional areas of the brain [15].
-Gateway neurons in cognitive systems serve as interfaces between different processing modules, similar to how our bridge neurons facilitate communication between the language model and external knowledge sources.

-## 3. Bridge Neural Network Architecture
+Gateway neurons in cognitive systems serve as interfaces between different processing modules, similar to how our bridge neurons facilitate communication between the language model and external knowledge sources.## 3.
+Bridge Neural Network Architecture

 ### 3.1 Conceptual Framework